mrmcc3/tailwind-clj/README.md

 issue by carefully choosing the default set of utilities and disabling all but the most used variants.
 Even then you're looking at ~400KB of uncompressed css.
 A good portion of that is most likely unused.
-Tools like [Purgecss](https://github.com/FullHuman/purgecss) can help remove the unused classes.
+Tools like [purgecss] can help remove the unused classes.

 In ClojureScript we can just generate the utility classes as we need them using macros at compile time.
 While we're at it we can make customization simpler by